ClapeyronThermo/Clapeyron.jl/docs/src/theory/background.md

 #### Parameters

 Although different SAFT equations use different parameters, most share a common set.
-These include the parameters that characterise the dispersive interactions (which are usually modelled as pair potentials): the potential depth $\epsilon$ and the segment size $\sigma$.
+These include the parameters that characterise the dispersive interactions (which are usually modelled as pair potentials): the potential depth $\epsilon$ (in Kelvin) and the segment size $\sigma$ (in Angstrom).
 We point out here that this potential (and its parameters) is not a _bare_ pair potential which only accounts for the interactions of two species; it is an _effective_ pair potential which accounts for the effects of other species being around the interacting pair, in some cases quantum effects and, if associative interactions are not modelled separately, account for non-dispersive interactions.

 As species can now be modelled as chains of segments, the number of segments, $m$, also becomes a parameter.
 One thing to point out about this parameter is it need not be an integer (despite what its name suggest); non-integer values of $m$ can usually be interpreted as segments merging within the chain.

-Only required for associating species, SAFT equations usually require a parameter for the potential well depth of the association, $\epsilon^\mathrm{assoc.}$ and a parameter characterising the length-scale of the interaction (either a bonding volume, $\kappa^\mathrm{assoc.}$ or length, $r_c^\mathrm{assoc.}$).
+Only required for associating species, SAFT equations usually require a parameter for the potential well depth of the association, $\epsilon^\mathrm{assoc.}$ (in Kelvin) and a parameter characterising the length-scale of the interaction (either a bonding volume, $\kappa^\mathrm{assoc.}$ or length, $r_c^\mathrm{assoc.}$, either in meters or dimensionless).
 In the case of the dispersive and associative interaction parameters, there will also be the equivalent parameters characterising unlike interactions between species in a mixture (which can also be obtained from combining rules).

 Unfortunately, due to the complex function form of SAFT equations, it is impossible to directly relate these parameters to critical properties like in the engineering cubics.
 These parameters are typically obtained by regression using experimental data (typical pure-component saturation pressure and saturated liquid density data).

-We will next go through each of the variants of the SAFT equation available in OpenSAFT and what makes these unique.
+We will next go through each of the variants of the SAFT equation available in Clapeyron and what makes these unique.

 #### Original SAFT